Iterative Feature Space Optimization through Incremental Adaptive Evaluation: Experiments

-This experiment aims to answer: \textit{Is \model\ generalizable and applicable across different iterative feature space optimization algorithms?} We apply \model\ to a reinforced feature selection framework FLSR.
-To develop controlling groups, we replace the feature space evaluator within FLSR with LR, DT, GBDT, and RF, respectively.
-Figure~\ref{fig:FLSR} shows the comparison results across different datasets in terms of accuracy and performance standard deviation.
-We observe that \model\ beats other baselines across various datasets.
-Especially, \model\ improve the accuracy more than 5\% in all situations.
-This observation highlights the strong generalizability and applicability of \model.
+This experiment aims to answer: \textit{Is \model\ generalizable and applicable across different iterative feature space optimization algorithms?} We apply \model\ to a state-of-the-art FS algorithm SDAE \citep{hassanieh2024selective}.
+SDAE learns low-dimensional representations of high-dimensional data through a deep auto-encoder structure, while introducing a selective layer that automatically selects a relevant subset of features representing the entire feature space.
+We select \model, LR, DT, GBDT, RF, and XGB as evaluators to evaluate the the selected feature space, respectively .
+Table~\ref{tab:sdae} shows the results across different datasets.
+We observe that in the feature space selected by the SDAE, \model\ exhibits the best performance in all tasks.

+These observations highlight the strong generalizability and applicability of \model.
 The underlying driver is that the feature index optimizer of \model\ offers flexibility, allowing it to adapt to various iterative feature optimization frameworks.
-In summary, this experiment demonstrates that \model\ exhibits strong adaptability to iterative feature space optimization frameworks and excellent generalizability across different optimization algorithms.
-We Additionally test the effectiveness of EASE and applied it to the state-of-the-art FS algorithm.
-The detailed results are provided in Appendix~\ref{app:different_feature}.
+In summary, this experiment demonstrates that \model\ exhibits strong adaptability to iterative FS frameworks and excellent generalizability across different feature space optimization algorithms.